Flu Season 2021-22

 - prevents illnesses that mimic COVID-19

-The extent to which SARS-CoV-2, the novel coronavirus that causes COVID-19, will circulate during the 2020–21 influenza season is unknown.
-However, it is anticipated that SARS-CoV-2 and influenza viruses will indeed both be active in the United States during the 2020–21 influenza season.
+The 2021-22 influenza season is expected to coincide with continued circulation of SARS-CoV-2, the virus that causes COVID-19.
 We, therefore, want to avoid the possibility of a “twindemic” -- a severe flu season coinciding with a surge in COVID-19 cases.
 A huge concern is the risk that our medical system may be overloaded trying to care for both COVID-19 and flu patients at once.
-We are stressing the importance of getting a flu shot this year since it is the virus we have a vaccine for now.
-Flu vaccine is recommended for all people age 6 months and older.
+During the COVID-19 pandemic, it’s very important for everyone 6 months of age and older to get their flu shot this year.

 Shoo the Flu